Industry Facts

 Tariffs increase the price of residential construction and renovations, which means increased costs and putting the dream of home ownership out of reach for some for American families.

-Over 4 million Americans make their living in residential construction.
+4.7 million Americans make their living in residential construction.
 Duties on lumber means job losses in construction.

 Softwood lumber’s impact on